This article covers:

 - Scroll to the Merge Accounts section and fill in the fields

 This will merge the two accounts into one.
 All of the reports, imported cards, secondary logins and most settings will be brought into your new account.
 Be careful because merging accounts is not reversible!

 - For policy admins: emails and phone numbers are tied to expense policies, and because of this, the policy workflow in Settings > Policies > Group > [Policy Name] > People may be affected; for instance, if you are merging with an admin account.
 Please check the workflow of your expense policies after the merge to make sure the correct email or phone number is listed!

 - Emails that are under two different domains cannot be merged together while Domain Control is active on both domains.
 Example: Domain Control is active for company.com and companyhq.com.
 Joe works for both companies and wants to merge his accounts.
 He cannot merge until the Domain Control of eithercompany.com or companyhq.com is removed.
 Once that is done, he can merge the non-Domain Control account into the other account successfully.

 - Email addresses under the same domain with Domain Control active can be merged after one Expensify account is made for each email address.
 Please reach out to your domain admin to make sure they invite both email addresses to the Domain Control members.

 Do I need to add a secondary login or do I need to merge my accounts?
 What's the difference?

-Secondary logins can only be added if the email address is not an existing Expensify account.
+Secondary logins can only be added if the email address or phone number is not an existing Expensify account.
 If the account already exists, you must merge accounts, below.
 If you are trying to add a secondary login that already has an account existing in Expensify, you will see the message below.